 What did we miss?

-What resources would you add to this list of the 7 best Book Formatting Platforms for your business?
-Comment below or share with us on social media.
+What resources would you add to this list of the best Book Formatting Platforms?
+We’d love to hear.

 How can we help?